drprojects/nora/README.md

 <details>
-<summary><b>Setting up NoRA tools for simpler bash commands (optional, unix machines only)</b></summary>
+<summary><b>Setting up NoRA-Tools for simpler bash commands (optional, unix machines only)</b></summary>

-As you will see below, calling NoRA tools requires activating a conda environment and calling a python script.
+As you will see below, executing NoRA-Tools requires activating a conda environment and calling a python script following a specific syntax.
 For more convenience, it is also possible to configure NoRA to be called using a simpler bash syntax.
 To this end, you need to do two things.

 First, indicate the path to your conda installation directory in the [`nora`](nora) bash script: